LiamJCates/Programming-Notes/C++/Syntax/Namespaces.md

 rather than std::cout.
 By using a using-directive, we lose the ability to selectively use names from that namespace, so this facility should be used carefully, usually for a library that’s pervasive in an application (e.g., std) or during a transition for an application that didn’t use namespaces.

+ANSI/ISO Standard C11 tries to solve this problem of overlapping global identifier names with the namespace mechanism.

+The general syntax of the statement namespace is: namespace namespace_name
+{
+members
+}
+where members is usually named constants, variable declarations, functions, or another namespace.
+Note that namespace_name is a C11 identifier.

+The scope of a namespace member is local to the namespace.
+You can usually access a namespace member outside the namespace in one of two ways, as described below.
+The general syntax for accessing a namespace member is: namespace_name::identifier
+Recall that in C11, :: is called the scope resolution operator.
+To access the member RATE of the namespace globalType, the following statement is required: globalType::RATE
+To access the member printResult (which is a function), the following statement is
+required:
+globalType::printResult();
+Thus, to access a member of a namespace, you use the namespace_name, followed by the scope resolution operator, followed by the member name.
+To simplify the accessing of a namespace member, ANSI/ISO Standard C11 provides the use of the statement using.
+The syntax to use the statement using is as follows:
+a.
+To simplify the accessing of all namespace members: using namespace namespace_name;
+using namespace_name::identifier;
+b.
+To simplify the accessing of a specific namespace member:
+For example, the using statement: using namespace globalType;Namespaces | 489
+7
+simplifies the accessing of all members of the namespace globalType.
+The statement: using globalType::RATE;
+simplifies the accessing of the member RATE of the namespace globalType.
+In C11, using is a reserved word.
+You typically put the using statement after the namespace declaration.
+For the namespace globalType, for example, you usually write the code as follows: namespace globalType
+{
+const int N = 10;
+const double RATE = 7.50;
+int count = 0;
+void printResult();
+}
+using namespace globalType;
+After the using statement, to access a namespace member, you do not have to put the namespace_name and the scope resolution operator before the namespace member.
+However, if a namespace member and a global identifier in a program have the same name, to access this namespace member in the program, the namespace_name and the scope resolution operator must precede the namespace member.
+Similarly, if a namespace member and an identifier in a block have the same name, to access this namespace member in the block, the namespace_name and the scope resolution operator must precede the namespace member.